jducoeur/jquery-facade/README.md

 ```
 Note that jquery-facade and the underlying jQuery library do *not* need to be exactly in sync, but I recommend using a reasonably recent version of the library.

+**Note:** jquery-facade has been focused on jQuery 2.x so far.
+There *will* be some small breaking changes (mainly the return types of a few functions) coming for jQuery 3.x, based on [the 3.0 upgrade guide](http://jquery.com/upgrade-guide/3.0/).
+I don't believe you need to panic about those, but be aware that they will be happening eventually.
+Also, I recommend reading that upgrade guide to see which functions are being deprecated in 3.x.

 ### Using jquery-facade

 **The Important bit:** mostly, this facade should just work as expected.
 We discuss the details a lot